 Did anything frightening happen while you were on tour?

 There was a rocket attack in Kandahar on the way to Camp Bastion [Afghanistan].
-I was standing behind a wire and was so mesmerized by it—it felt like it was on the news.
-Then the marine behind me said, "Mate I wouldn't stand there waiting for another one, you'll get your arse blown off."
-And that's when I realized I didn't know where my tutu was—hence the name of my book.
+I was standing behind a wire and was so mesmerised by it – it felt like it was on the news.
+Then the marine behind me said, "Mate I wouldn't stand there waiting for another one, you'll get your arse blown off".
+And that's when I realised I didn't know where my tutu was – hence the name of my book.
 When Stacks [the Royal Marines Commando who would liaise with the entertainment tours] found out I was running around looking for it, he went apeshit at me.
-When I got back to my barracks, him and his mates had taken all of my stuff out—all my make-up, shoes, everything—and wrapped it in miles and miles of cling film and left a note: "You will keep a reasonable amount of fear about you at all times."
+When I got back to my barracks, him and his mates had taken all of my stuff out – all my make-up, shoes, everything – and wrapped it in miles and miles of cling film and left a note: "You will keep a reasonable amount of fear about you at all times."
 It took me hours to get it all unwrapped.
 That was my lesson learned.

 You've stopped going out there now.
 Why?